 In warm-weather months (May-September), the Music Garden on Queen's Quay and the lakefront park, Ontario Place, are good choices.
 An evening dinner cruise on Lake Ontario affords a spectacular view of the city skyline from the water.
 Day trips include the popular Toronto Islands, a nearby string of islets where cars are prohibited.

 Purchase a Toronto City Pass for admission to The Royal Ontario Museum, Casa Loma, Ontario Science Centre, the Toronto Zoo and the CN Tower.
 Can$49.47 adults.
 Passes can be purchased at the entrance gate of the five attractions or online.
 The pass is good for nine days from date of first use. http://www.citypass.com/toronto.

-Toronto, with its steadily increasing number of nightspots, is bustling after dark.
+Toronto's many nightspots make it bustling after dark.
 Look for a concentration of bars, taverns and late-night clubs in the King Street West entertainment district, the Esplanade area, at the Peter-Adelaide intersection (just north of the Rogers Centre) and in Yorkville.
 Little Italy, on College Street between Euclid Avenue and Crawford Street, is full of cafes, restaurants and nightclubs.
 Toronto's central gay district—with bars, shops and restaurants—is along Church Street between College and Wellesley.